 About

-I am an Electrical and Computer Engineering (ECE) PhD candidate at the Robotics and Autonomous Systems Lab at Vanderbilt University.
-My research is focused on developing motion planning algorithms using optimization and machine learning techniques that efficiently and naturalistically map locomotion and human-object interactions between remote environments in Mixed Reality (MR).
-The goal is to have realistic, collaborative telepresence-like interaction, that is able to simulate in-person interactions through life-sized photorealistic avatars.
-I also work on developing data-driven human computer/ robot systems for vulnerable populations of older adults and individuals with autism using physiological sensing, signal processing, and machine learning techniques.
+I completed my PhD at the Robotics and Autonomous Systems Lab at Vanderbilt University.
+My research there focused on developing motion planning algorithms using optimization and machine learning techniques that efficiently and naturalistically map locomotion and human-object interactions between remote environments in Mixed Reality (MR).
+The goal was to achieve realistic, collaborative telepresence-like interaction, that is able to simulate in-person interactions through life-sized photorealistic avatars.
+I am fortunate to have been advised by Nilanjan Sarkar during my PhD and Marjorie Skubic during my master’s degree.

 Education

-• M.S. in Electrical and Computer Engineering, University of Missouri - Columbia, 2018
+- M.S. in Electrical and Computer Engineering, University of Missouri - Columbia, 2018

-• B.Tech. in Electronics and Communication Engineering, Visvesvaraya Technological University, India, 2015
+- B.Tech. in Electronics and Communication Engineering, Visvesvaraya Technological University, India, 2015